-Another possibility would be to set A_0 equal to the rest pose Hessian, which can of course also be pre-factorized.
-As shown in Figure 8 (yellow graph), this is a slightly better approximation than scaled identity, but still not very effective.
-This is because the actual Hessian depends on world-space rotations of the model, deviating significantly from the rest-pose Hessian.
-This issue was observed by Müller et al. [2002], who proposed per-vertex stiffness warping as a possible remedy.
-Per-vertex stiffness warping still allows us to leverage pre-factorization of the rest-pose Hessian and results in better convergence than pure rest-pose Hessian, see Figure 8 (purple graph).
-However, per-vertex stiffness warping may introduce ghosts forces, because stiffness warping uses different rotation matrices for each vertex, which means that internal forces in one element no longer have to sum to zero.
-The ghost forces disappear in a fully converged solution, however, this would require a prohibitively high number of iterations.
+This issue of the rest-pose Hessian was observed by Müller et al. [2002], who proposed per-vertex stiffness warping as a possible remedy.
+Per-vertex stiffness warping still allows us to leverage prefactorization of the rest-pose Hessian and results in better convergence than pure rest-pose Hessian; see Figure 8 (purple graph).
+However, per-vertex stiffness warping may introduce ghost forces, because stiffness warping uses different rotation matrices for each vertex, which means that internal forces in one element no longer have to sum to zero.
+The ghost forces disappear in a fully converged solution; however, this would require a prohibitively high number of iterations.

 Yet another possibility is to completely re-evaluate the Hessian at the beginning of each frame.
-This requires re-factorization, however, the remaining 10 (or so) iterations can reuse the factorization, relying only on L-BFSG updates.
-When measuring convergence with respect to number of iterations, this approach is very effective, as shown in Figure 8 (right, green graph).
-However, the cost of the initial Hessian factorization is significant, as obvious from Figure 8 (left, green graph).
-Our method uses the same Hessian factorization for all frames, avoiding the per-frame factorization costs, while featuring excellent convergence properties, see Figure 8 (blue graph).
+This requires refactorization; however, the remaining 10 (or so) iterations can reuse the factorization, relying only on L-BFGS updates.
+When measuring convergence with respect to the number of iterations, this approach is very effective, as shown in Figure 8 (right, green graph).
+However, the cost of the initial Hessian factorization is significant, as can be seen in Figure 8 (left, green graph).
+Our method uses the same Hessian factorization for all frames, avoiding the per-frame factorization costs while featuring excellent convergence properties; see Figure 8 (blue graph).

-The overheads of per-frame Hessian factorizations can be mitigated by carefully scheduled Hessian updates.
+The overhead of per-frame Hessian factorizations can be mitigated by carefully scheduled Hessian updates.
 In particular, the Hessian can be reused for multiple subsequent frames if the state is not changing too much [Deuflhard 2011].
-Assuming the corotated elastic model, Hecht et al [2012] push this idea even further by proposing a warp-cancelling form of the Hessian which allows not only for temporal schedule, but also for spatially localized updates.
-Specifically, a nested dissection tree allows for recomputing only parts of the mesh, which is particularly advantageous in situations where only small part of the object is undergoing large deformations.
+Assuming the corotated elastic model, Hecht et al. [2012] push this idea even further by proposing a warp-canceling form of the Hessian that allows not only for temporal schedule but also for spatially localized updates.
+Specifically, a nested dissection tree allows for recomputing only parts of the mesh, which is particularly advantageous in situations where only a small part of the object is undergoing large deformations.
 However, the updates are still costly, and the frequency of the updates depends on the simulation.
-Similarly to per-vertex stiffness warping, insufficiently frequent update may produce ghost forces and consequent instabilities.
+Similarly to per-vertex stiffness warping, insufficiently frequent updates may produce ghost forces and consequent instabilities.
 This can be a problem when simulating quickly moving elastic objects.
-To illustrate this, in Figure 9 we show a simulation of shaking an elastic bar.
+To illustrate this, in Figure 10, we show a simulation of shaking an elastic bar.
 Even if we schedule the Hessian updates every other frame and recompute the entire domain, this method still generates too large ghost forces and becomes unstable.
-In contrast, our method remains stable and does not require any run-time Hessian updates.
+In contrast, our method remains stable and does not require any runtime Hessian updates.